ATLFlight/dspal/README.md

 ```
 Now load the dspal_tester app on the device.
 ```
-cd build
-make dspal_tester-load
+make load
 ```

-This will push dspal_tester_app to /home/linaro/ on the device, and it will push libdspal_tester.so and libdspal_tester_skel.so to /usr/share/data/adsp/ on the device.
+This will push dspal_tester and version_test to /home/linaro/ on the device, and it will push

-## Running the program
+libdspal_tester.so, libdspal_tester_skel.so, libversion_test_skel.so and libversion_test.so to
+/usr/share/data/adsp/ on the device.

 To see the program output from the code running on the DSP, you will need to run mini-dm in another terminal.
 ```
 ${HEXAGON_SDK_ROOT}/tools/mini-dm/Linux_Debug/mini-dm
 ```

+### Running dspal_tester
 To run the program:
 ```
 $ adb shell
 # cd /home/linaro
-# ./dspal_tester_app
+# ./dspal_tester
 ```

 You should see output on the ADB terminal similar to (if you don't, see the "Troubleshooting" section below):